-Can you believe that Amazon Prime Day is in its 8th year?
+Are you excited for Amazon Prime Big Deal Days?
 This now-massive sale event kicked off on July 15, 2015, as a 24-hour sale.
 Each subsequent year through 2019, Prime Day occurred in the second week of July and the sale grew from 24 to 48 hours.

-Here are the Best Amazon Prime Day Shopping Tips:
+Here are the Best Prime Big Deal Days Shopping Tips:

 Amazon Prime Membership is Required